Novation is the substitution of the contract with a new one.

 - A substituted contract should rescind or alter or extinguish the previous contract.

-- Terms of the two contracts should be consistent with one another.
+- The terms of the two contracts should be consistent with one another.

 The basic requirement of Section 62 was discussed by the Supreme Court in the case of Lata Construction & Ors v.
 Dr. Rameshchandra Ramniklal Shah.
 Novation requires a complete substitution of a new contract in place of the old one, and only in that condition does the original contract have to be performed.
 The new replacement contract should revoke or fully change the provisions of the prior contract.